senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **addRecord**

-    - Loads a record into the repository.
+    - Loads a record into the repository and performs entity resolution.
         - Entity resolution occurs during the load.
         - Options for how much information is returns.

-1. **closeExport**
+1. **closeExport** (closeExportReport)

-    - Closes an export handle of a previous export operation.
+    - Closes an export report.
-        - From any previous export operation

 1. **countRedoRecords**